 I wasn’t the one who’d be shying away for sure — I was elected class president when I pursued my Master’s at Columbia University, New York, and captained multiple sports teams throughout my educational years.

-In my experience, this has proved to be highly beneficial in uplifting the overall new asset value and productivity.
+In my experience, this has proved to be highly beneficial in uplifting the overall net asset value and productivity.
 The attractiveness of short-term rentals, from a landlord’s perspective, has stuck with me ever since.
-Plus, short term rentals offer space owners a higher ROI (return on investment) versus a traditional lease.
+Plus, short-term rentals offer space owners a higher ROI (return on investment) versus a traditional lease.